polkadot-developers/polkadot-docs/infrastructure/general/setup-secure-wss.md

 ### Apache2

-You can run it in different modes such as prefork, worker, or event.
-In this example, we use [event](https://httpd.apache.org/docs/2.4/mod/event.html){target=_blank} which works well on higher load environments but other modes are also useful given the requirements.
+You can run it in different modes such as pre-fork, worker, or event.
+In this example, the [event](https://httpd.apache.org/docs/2.4/mod/event.html){target=_blank} works well on higher load environments, but other modes are also useful depending on the requirements.

 ```bash
 apt install apache2